 Sometimes it’s a simple in-the-moment fix – for the mom who’s hitting her thigh we might place a pillow there to cushion the blow.
 For the mom digging her fingernails into her palm, we might be able to give her a washcloth to grip tightly, or better yet, a comb or brush to squeeze.

 Birth combs – How to Use Them and Why They Help

 In some traditional cultures around the world, laboring women hold onto wooden combs.
 When a contraction comes on, the mom squeezes the comb so it presses into her palm – she squeezes as long and as hard as she finds helpful.
 Then she relaxes her grip between contractions, but usually chooses to continue holding the combs.

-How to hold it: the photo at the top of this post illustrates it, and the drawing on Page 9 of this booklet also shows how you would hold the comb.
+How to hold it: the photo at the top of this post illustrates it, and the drawing on Page 9 of this booklet on Acupuncture in Labor also shows how you would hold the comb.

 There are a few theories as to why this might be helpful.

 - One is “Diffuse Noxious Inhibitory Control“.
 If we create pain or discomfort anywhere on the body, it causes the release of endorphins which reduce the perceived intensity of the pain.
 (Note: TENS and sterile water injections would also fit in this category of pain relief.)

 - One is related to Gate Control theory: Our brain can only pay attention to so many stimuli at once, so the pressure on the nerve pathways of the hand travels to the brain faster than abdominal pain, and crowds out the abdominal pain signals.

 - One is reflexology or Chinese medicine-based.
 There are meridians – energy pathways – that cross the palm.
 Pressing on trigger points there helps to release stagnant chi, allowing healing energy to flow.